Milledgeville, Georgia: Infrastructure

 Baldwin County operates a demand-response public transportation service.

 Baldwin County Regional Airport is a general aviation airport located approximately 5 mi north of downtown Milledgeville.

 Historic buildings and locations

+A short distance from Milledgeville is Beckom's Mount, on the edge of what was known (at least in the early 20th century) as "Big Gulley".
+It is there that Major Samuel Beckom (1760–1825), a major in the Revolutionary War, is buried.
+Beckom had been misinformed about an impending raid by local Indians and went off to warn locals and gather reinforcements.
+At the garrison he left behind to protect Fort Wilkinson, a massacre occurred in his absence.
+His wife and three children were included in the victims.
+Beckom, despite his grief, guarded the fort from potential future attacks.
+For his services, he was granted an estate, which he named Beckom's Mount.

 National register of historic places

 See National Register of Historic Places listings in Baldwin County, Georgia for entries located in Milledgeville.

 Other historic buildings

 Other historic buildings In Milledgeville include: